gagolews/genieclust/devel/sphinx/index.md

 and [`CVI`](https://github.com/gagolews/optim_cvi) /some internal cluster validity measures {cite}`cvi`/), [Peter M. Larsen](https://github.com/pmla/)
 (an [implementation](https://github.com/scipy/scipy/blob/main/scipy/optimize/rectangular_lsap/rectangular_lsap.cpp)
-of the shortest augmenting path algorithm for the rectangular assignment problem).
+of the shortest augmenting path algorithm for the rectangular assignment problem which we use for computing the normalised accuracy and pair sets index).